encvoy/encvoy.es/README.md

 Encvoy ID provides a centralized identity layer for employees, partners, and customers, allowing organizations to manage authentication and access across multiple systems using a single account.

+Designed for organizations that need control, flexibility, and compliance across digital services.

+Organizations can use, modify, and deploy it freely.

 ## ✨ Core Features